-U.S. and European approaches on Iran have converged the nuclear issue came to the fore in 2002.
-Previously, European and other countries appeared less concerned than is the United States about Iran's support for militant movements in the Middle East or Iran's strategic power in the Persian Gulf and were reluctant to sanction Iran.
-Since the passage of Resolution 1929 in June 2010, European Union (EU) sanctions on Iran have become nearly as extensive as those of the United States.
-The EU is a party to the JPA, and, as of January 20, 2014, the EU is implementing easing of those sanctions below-unless specified otherwise.
-EU sanctions are as follows.
+U.S. and European approaches on Iran have converged since 2002, when it was revealed that Iran was developing a uranium enrichment capability.
+Previously, European and other countries appeared less concerned than the United States about Iranian policies and were reluctant to sanction Iran.
+Since the passage of Resolution 1929 (June 2010), European Union (EU) sanctions on Iran have become nearly as extensive as those of the United States.
+The EU is a party to the JPA.
+The following outlines European sanctions on Iran